10 Rumi Quotes That Psychology Agrees With

 This quote links to emotional intelligence, self-awareness, and self-acceptance.

-• Emotional intelligence (EI) is about recognizing, understanding and managing our own emotions and those of others.
+• Emotional intelligence (EI) is about recognizing, understanding, and managing our own emotions and those of others.
 Rumi’s “beauty of the heart” means empathy, kindness, empathy—all hallmarks of EI.

 • Self-awareness is the power to recognize and understand our thoughts, emotions, and behavior.
 It’s knowing who we are, how others see us, and where we fit—spotlighting our talents, strengths, and limits.
-Rumi’s nudging at an inner clarity that doesn’t fade like youth does.
+Rumi’s nudging at an inner clarity that doesn’t fade as youth does.

 When you are too loud, it can make people to stress out or react with anger.
 It tends to kick in the “fight-or-flight-or-freeze” response in the brain, making it hard to listen or engage their thinking brain.